• Menu

 How do Medicaid Insurance Plans Work?

-October 27, 2016 by Barry D. Horowitz, Estate Planning Attorney
+October 27, 2016 // by Jeffrey A. Nirenstein, Estate Planning Attorney

 In Connecticut, Medicaid plans are called HUSKY Health.
 There are different HUSKY Health plans depending upon who needs services.
-These plans can cover much of the medical care that a person needs, often with low co-payments or with no costs at all to patients.
-Medicaid plans
+These plans can cover much of the medical care that a person needs, often with low co-payments or with no costs at all to patients.Ā Medicaid plans

 HUSKY Health may be the only insurance option for seniors which covers their essential care.
 Medicare and private health insurance coverage offer only limited payments for nursing home care and provide this care only when people need temporary skilled medical services.
 Seniors who need nursing care covered and seniors who need help paying for Medicare premiums and other miscellaneous health expenditures should consider determining if they can qualify for Medicaid coverage.